RevEngOps/BMW-E90-Seat-CAN/README.md

 With regards to the CAN-BUS shield, I utilized the DB9 connector with the following pin-out:

-Pin 2 - Signal Ground (Optional)
+- Pin 2 - Signal Ground (Optional)
-Pin 3 - CAN High
+- Pin 3 - CAN High
-Pin 5 - CAN Low
+- Pin 5 - CAN Low

 I power the Arduino utilizing a barrel connector connected to a DC 12V to 5V buck converter good for 2A (more than enough).

-This is a work in progress and has only yet been tested with a Raspberry Pi with a similar CAN hat.
+**This is a work in progress** and has only yet been tested utilizing a Raspberry Pi with a similar CAN hat.
 In theory, everything should work the same with the Arduino.
 I'll be getting around to testing this soon.